Vector35/PwnAdventureZ/guide.md

 The game starts on normal difficulty.
 If you want to jump straight to Hard, use the name "QUEST 2.0" as your username, or you can use "UNBEARABLE" and go straight to Apocalypse mode.
 Both of those difficulties are totally different maps and all the enemies are much more difficult.
 For casual players or those just trying to get a feel for the game quickly, normal is the recommended difficulty.

-## Keys

-	A - Select, or fire
-	B - Currently unused in the normal view--in buying, crafting, salvaging, etc it acts as a faster version of A START - Map
-	SELECT - Inventory
-	U,D,L,R - Up, Down, Left, Right should behave as you'd expect